khushbu13/ny-articles-app/README.md

 3. React Testing Library
 4. Cypress
 5. eslint
+6. React Router

 ### Structure of App

 1. The ArticleList component lists all popular articles filtered by days selected in period filter.
 2. The ArticleListItem component represents each item in the grid
+3. Clicking on any list item will take user to corresponding Article detail page with back button to come back to list.
 3. Changing the filter reloads the list for the selected filter
 4. Clicking on link for any article in list opens article in new tab